FaridehBahari/BMR/README.md

 ## Contact

-For any questions or issues, please open an issue on this repository or contact [hesam.montazeri@ut.ac.ir].
+For any questions or issues, please open an issue on this repository or contact [bahari.faride@gmail.com].